Contact-Safe Reinforcement Learning with ProMP Reparameterization and Energy Awareness: Preliminary

 While ProMPs provide structured priors, adapting them to new environments or tasks requires learning-based refinement.
 We model the control problem as a Markov Decision Process (MDP) $\mathcal{M}=(\mathcal{S},\mathcal{A},P,r,\gamma)$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ the action space, $P$ the transition dynamics, $r$ the reward function, and $\gamma$ the discount factor.

 A stochastic policy $\pi_\theta(a|s)$ outputs a probability distribution over actions given a state.
+In the remainder, we denote the executed robot command as $u_t$; in generic RL notation it corresponds to the action $a_t$.
 We optimize the policy using \emph{Proximal Policy Optimization (PPO)}~\cite{Schulman2017PPO}, which stabilizes learning by limiting the magnitude of policy updates.
 The clipped surrogate objective is

 where $s_t \in \mathcal{S}$, $a_t \in \mathcal{A}$, $\hat{A}_t$ is the estimated advantage (e.g., via GAE), and $\epsilon$ is a small clipping parameter.
 PPO refines ProMP-generated references to improve task performance while maintaining stable learning.